jamycheung/Trans4Map/README.md

 More detailed can be found in our [arxiv](https://arxiv.org/pdf/2207.06205.pdf) paper.

-### Usage

-The code and model will be made publicly available soon.

 ### Installation
 #### To create conda env:
     conda create -n Trans4Map python=3.7